Inouye165/React-Photo-App/README.md

 - Make thumbnail generation asynchronous and cache-optimized — generate thumbnails in background workers and avoid blocking startup.
 - Add client-side content-hash check to avoid uploading duplicates — compute file hash in browser and skip uploads if server already has the hash.
 - Add filename search and full-size preview modal in frontend — quick search, sort, and modal for viewing images at full resolution.
-- Add automated tests and CI pipeline for build and linting — ensure stability with unit tests and GitHub Actions.
+- ~~Add automated tests and CI pipeline for build and linting~~ ✅ **COMPLETED**: Comprehensive component testing implemented with 49 tests
+- Add GitHub Actions CI pipeline for automated testing and deployment

 ## Progress saved (work-in-progress)